Blizzard Logo

 Silicon & Synapse Logo 1991

-The debut emblem featured an extraordinary character – a brain in glasses with folded arms and crossed legs.
+The debut emblem featured an extraordinary character, a brain in glasses with folded arms and crossed legs.
 He looked to the left.
 Next to it (on the right) was the company’s name.
-The phrase “Silicon & Synaps” took up two lines and resembled handwritten lettering, but with the difference that the letters in it stood vertically, not diagonally.
+The phrase “Silicon & Synaps” took up two lines and resembled handwritten lettering, but with the difference that the letters stood vertically rather than diagonally.
 The background was a gray rectangle formed from light and dark shades, scattered in chaotic spots.

 1994